aimad1234/Test_ML/README.md

 ### How would the model be deployed in a production environment?

-To deploy the model in production, I would save the trained model to a file and create an API or web service.
+To deploy the model in production, I would save the trained model to a file and create an API or web service using any framework such as (Django, Flask, FastAPI) in Python for example .
 The API would take input data (store, holiday_flag, temperature, fuel_Price, cpi, unemployment, date) and return the predicted weekly sales.
 The choice of framework and tools for deployment would be determined by project requirements and team expertise.

 ## Monitoring Approach